hrdwrbob/curtain/docs/plumbjammer.md

 Can be assigned filters and routed the same as any other source.
 Filters will remain while the item is active, but will be removed if it times out.

 * Communication sources - messenger, teams, zoom, webex,bluetooth phone, soft phone, whatever.
+ * greylist - list of sources not to show by default (eg system sounds)

 ### "Device" Plumb